SammyMetref/2022c_SWOT_error_calibration_GS/README.md

 ### Experimental setup

 The data challenge is in the form of an Observing System Simulation Experiment (OSSE) considering a realistic ocean model simulation, the NEMO high resolution North Atlantic simulation **NATL60**, as the true ocean state in a 10°X10° degree box in the Gulf Stream region.
-The SWOT simulator ([Gauthier et al., 2016](https://journals.ametsoc.org/view/journals/atot/33/1/jtech-d-15-0160_1.xml?tab_body=fulltext-display)) was then used to create realistic SWOT data with and without instrumental noise.
+The SWOT simulator ([Gaultier et al., 2016](https://journals.ametsoc.org/view/journals/atot/33/1/jtech-d-15-0160_1.xml?tab_body=fulltext-display)) was then used to create realistic SWOT data with and without instrumental noise.

 The experiment is performed over one SWOT orbital cycle (cycle 13) which contains 270 passes.
 All other cycles are available to tune or train the filters.